Bremmster/fictional-octo-robot/README.md

 Add your questions to questionnaire/test.csv

 Csv is a comma separated file
-Example question: The sky is?,3,Orange,Green,Blue,Pink Correct answer 3 is blue.
+Example question: The sky is?,3,Orange,Green,Blue,Pink
+Correct answer 3 is blue.
-It's possible to comment on rows, use # as first char.
+It's possible to comment out rows, use # as first char.

 | String                     | int (1-4)      | String | String | String            | String            |
 |----------------------------|----------------|--------|--------|-------------------|-------------------|